arnaudmorin/pci-rec-test/README.md

 # Ex.
 2 - docker

-In ex2 folder, you will find a `plik` binary (taken from https://plik.ovh).
+In ex2 folder, you will find a `app` binary.

-Can you build very lighweight docker image that contains ONLY `plik` binary, and that execute `plik` by default?
+Can you build very lighweight docker image that contains ONLY `app` binary, and that execute `app` by default?

 Push your Dockerfile in the ex2 folder.